nhm38/ECE4960/lab3-page.md

 {% include youtube.html video="I-S_GIImWKY" %}

+The low pass filter smooths out the data by removing some of the noise.
+I don't see significant lag with my filter.
+It follows the accelerometer pitch well.

+Here are two close up images to clearly see how the low pass filter is changing the output:
 ![IMU LPF img](img/lab3/Lab3-LPF1.png)

 ![IMU LPF img](img/lab3/Lab3-LPF2.png)
+There is less jaggedness due to noise and less response to big jumps.

 ### Gyroscope

 {% include youtube.html video="7lgcWMfqQpw" %}

-- Try adjusting the sampling frequency to see how it changes the accuracy of your estimated angles.
-- Use a complimentary filter to compute an estimate of pitch and roll which is both accurate and stable.
-Demonstrate its working range and accuracy, and that it is not susceptible to drift or quick vibrations.

 {% include youtube.html video="4Fj0Cngpv8k" %}